Dr Tanin's research interests include Spatial Databases

 Dr Tanin is also the co-founder of ACM SIGSPATIAL Australia as well as

-to completion and more than 150 papers in related areas published in top venues such
+to completion and has more than 150 papers in related areas published in top venues such

 at the School of Computing and Information Systems.

-Discovery Project Grants in the last 10 years.
+Discovery and Linkage Grants in the last decade.
 For more information, please

 refer to his following online CV.